bibcure/scihub2pdf/README.md

 ```
 $ sudo pip install scihub2pdf
 ```
-Four download archives from scihub you need have npm and PhantomJS
+If you want  to download files from scihub you will need to get  PhantomJS

 ### OSX
 ```